Contributor conventions

 What projektor is

-Section titled “What projektor is”A project management tool deployed on Cloudflare.
-Bringing together AI native design and tried and tested principles.
+Section titled “What projektor is”A project management tool deployed on Cloudflare, combining AI-native design with tried-and-tested principles.

 Design principles